tomordonez/learning/java-essential-training/README.md

 More about `NumberFormat` in the Oracle docs [here](https://docs.oracle.com/javase/8/docs/api/java/text/NumberFormat.html)

 **Declare multiple constructor methods**

+Following the previous example:

+* Create multiple constructor methods but with different signatures
+* Create a constructor with no arguments
+* Create a constructor with all fields
+* Call the constructor and remove the setters from Main

 **Use static fields as constants**
 **Declare and use Enum types**